This is the authentic Italian Braciole recipe from Naples.

 Remove the meat and set it aside.

 If necessary, add a tablespoon of olive oil.
-Add the onion, the carrot and the celery stalk trite, and cook, medium heat, about 5 minutes.
+Add the onion, carrot and celery stalk trite, and cook, medium heat, for about 5 minutes.

 Return the meat rolls to the pan, cook them a few minutes, and add the tomato passata and the tomato paste.